PRGfx/maniascript-1/README.md

 ## Limitations

-Right now, inclued libaries must be written with "full namespaces", compared to standard #Includes where you only define the function name, not the fully qualified function name.
+Right now, included libraries must be written with "full namespaces", compared to standard #Includes where you only define the function name, not the fully qualified function name.

 Eg. if you're using `#Include "Manialib/Logger.Script.txt" as Logger` and `Logger::Info()`, the `Info()` function in the Logger library will be defined as `Manialib_Logger_Info()` whereas with standard #Includes it would be defined as `Info()`.